pypeit/PypeIt/doc/tutorials/mosfire_howto.rst

 Calibrations
 ------------

-The first set are :doc:`calibrations`.
-What follows are a series of screenshots and :doc:`qa` PNGs produced by PypeIt.
+The first set are :doc:`../calibrations/calibrations`.
+What follows are a series of screenshots and :doc:`../qa` PNGs produced by PypeIt.

 Slit Edges